Frequently Asked Questions

-It is likely to involve meeting with your obstetric consultant and specialists such as a neonatal or cardiac consultants.
-Angie can accompany you to these meetings to help negotiate what is best for you and your baby.
+Planning for the best possible care for your baby, is likely to involve meeting with your obstetric consultant and specialists such as a neonatal or cardiac consultants.
+Angie can usually accompany you to these meetings to help negotiate what is best for you and your baby.

 The NHS offers all women the combined test.
 The combined test, as it’s name suggests, combines several features to assess chance that a baby is affected by Down’s, Edward’s or Patau’s syndrome.
 One of the factors is maternal age, meaning that if the other parameters are identical, a woman of 46 will be calculated to have a much higher chance than a woman of 26.

 The NHS bases the decision to offer additional tests (sometimes including amniocentesis) on the result of the combined test.
 Additional testing is offered to anyone with a chance of 1 in 150 or greater.